Feast Day of the Holy Archangel Gabriel

 In the Gnostic Tradition Archangels are forces emanating from the One working in all the aeons to bring all things back into the Pleroma.
 As the Archangel of Divine Strength, Gabriel is therefore one of the countless rays which form part of the Great Light of God’s Holy Love.

-The Gnostic Church has restored the feast day of Gabriel to the Winter Solstice and those of the other 3 other major Archangels to the Summer Solstice and Equinoxes.
+The Gnostic Church has restored the feast days of the major Archangels to the solstices and equinoxes.
 Therefore, the four Great Archangels stand guard at the four cardinal points and mark and rule the turning of the Seasons.

 Gabriel means the “Strength of God” and more than any other Angel is the most present in scripture as a ‘Messenger of the Light’ in our midst.